jepsen-io/jepsen/doc/plan.md

   constructors instead.
 - Deprecate keyword hosts; this was a silly idea and the minor improvement in readability isn't really worth it.
+- Clean up checker/counter: remove failed ops in an initial pre-pass, rather than adding them then undoing those adds.
 - Macro like (synchronize-nodes test), which enforces a synchronization barrier where (count nodes threads) must come to sync on the test map.
 - Generator/each works on each *process*, not each *thread*, but almost always,